ceph/ceph/doc/man/8/ceph-volume.rst

 **zap**
 Zaps the given logical volume or partition.
 If given a path to a logical volume it must be in the format of vg/lv.
-Any filesystems present on the given lv or partition will be removed and all data will be purged.
+Any file systems present on the given lv or partition will be removed and all data will be purged.

 However, the lv or partition will be kept intact.